$1,000 Biennial Book Publication Prize, Presented by The University of Utah Press

 The Press will publish the winning manuscript, and the winner will receive a $1,000 cash prize.
 The Prize will be awarded every other year; however, the Press reserves the right to make no award in any given year.

 The Press is currently only accepting submissions electronically.
-Please email Justin Bracken acquisitions editor, for further instructions.
-Justin.Bracken@utah.edu
+Please email Justin Bracken, for further instructions: Justin.Bracken@utah.edu

-2021: On Desert Shores: Archaeology and History of The Western Midriff Islands in the Gulf of California by Thomas Bowen
+2021: On Desert Shores: Archaeology and History of The Western Midriff Island in the Gulf of California by Thomas Bowen

 2019: Sally in Three Worlds: An Indian Captive in the House of Brigham Young by Virginia Kerns